Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Regular Dental Check-Ups

 Attending routine dental examinations allows your dentist to monitor your oral health, identify early signs of gum disease or decay, and provide professional cleaning where needed.
+Many dental issues are easier to manage when detected early.

 Lifestyle Considerations